go-prime/health-monitoring/README.md

 "SMTP_SERVER": "smtp.gmail.com", # depending on service used
 "SMTP_PORT": 465, # depending on service configd
 "MAX_RETRY_ATTEMPTS": 4,
-"SITE_NAME": "test" # in order to uniquely id graph and metric folders "MAX_FOLDER_SIZE": 1000 # in mb to determine max size of graph for each site }
+"SITE_NAME": "test", # in order to uniquely id graph and metric folders "MAX_FOLDER_SIZE": 1000,# in mb to determine max size of graph for each site "MAXIMUM_NO_OF_ALARM_STATE_TRIGGERS": 5 # the number of triggers in the last 10 iterations that will set off an alert.
+}
 ```